gcgbarbosa/blog/content/blog/nvim-nvchad.md

 +++
-title = "The bare minimum to get started with NvChad and Neovim" date = "2024-08-02" description = "What George think about getting started with with NvChad and Neovim" tags = [
+title = "Setting Up Neovim with NvChad" date = "2024-08-02" description = "Step-by-step instructions to install Neovim using the AppImage, configure NvChad, add essential plugins, customize keymaps, and enhance your development experience with Treesitter and Mason." tags = [
     "util",
 ]